WE NEED YOUR HELP TO COMPLETE THIS FILM.

 The Forgotten People documents one woman’s mission to use modern technology to create a bridge between two very different communities, on two vastly different continents.
 What she discovers is that it is compassion that unites us all.

 Megan Smith-Harris, Producer/Director.
 Megan’s career encompasses documentary, television, film, theater, and radio both in Canada and the United States.
 She is the president and co-owner of Pyewackitt Productions, an independent production company with a commitment to create high quality, socially relevant programs with a unique perspective.
 Megan produced, directed and co-wrote the critically acclaimed documentary TRIAL BY FIRE: Lives Re-forged.
 The film has aired on PBS, been dubbed, "a must-see" by Real Screen, "emotionally potent” by the Los Angeles Times, and “a truly important film” by PBS International.
 Megan also helmed three documentaries for the Women’s Entertainment Network: SURROGATE STORIES, CHILD BRIDES, and POLYGAMY.
-Currently, Megan is launching THE BUDDY SYSTEM, a one-hour documentary about the extraordinary impact of autism assistance dogs on the lives of children on the spectrum.
+In addition, programs and moderates the New Perspectives Documentary Series in Wilton, Connecticut where she lives with her husband and business partner, Bill Harris, their son Jack, and a very energetic rescue dog named Duncan.

 Bill Harris, Executive Producer.
 Bill is CEO and co-owner of Pyewackitt Productions.
 A television programming executive with 30 years broadcast and cable experience, Bill has worked with ABC, CBS, NBC and PBS, and spent 16 years as head of production for the A&E Television Networks (A&E, History, Lifetime and Biography channels).
+Bill joined A&E in 1994 overseeing Documentary Programming, including the development, launch and unprecedented success of the Emmy Award-winning BIOGRAPHY® series.
 As VP of Production, he managed the launch of THE HISTORY CHANNEL before becoming SVP of Production and Broadcast Operations.
 A multiple Emmy, Telly, Ace, Cine and Vision Award winner, Bill has been inducted into the National Association of Minorities in Cable (NAMIC) Hall of Fame and was named a Cable Maverick by the Cable Center in 2008.
-More recently, Bill was executive producer on two Oscar® qualifying documentaries, including DIGITAL DHARMA and TRIAL BY FIRE: LIVES RE-FORGED and Executive Produced THE BUDDY SYSTEM, currently screening at film festivals.
+More recently, Bill was executive producer on two Oscar® qualifying documentaries, including DIGITAL DHARMA and TRIAL BY FIRE: LIVES RE-FORGED He also directed and produced THE TACKLE GIRLS: ONE TEAM, ONE MISSION, a feature documentary on the world champion gold medal women's football team from the USA.